Face masks required in Dane County starting July 13

-Dane County residents will need to mask up in public starting next week to help curb the COVID-19 spread.
+Dane County residents and visitors will need to mask up in public starting next week to help curb the COVID-19 spread.

 Public Health Madison & Dane County issued the new order.
 People over the age of 5 will be required to wear masks in any enclosed buildings, health care clinics and hospitals, waiting in line, on public transportation, and when visiting other people's homes.
 Exceptions are made while eating at a restaurant and while people are home with family members.